SanchitaVK/HTML-CSS-and-Javascript-for-Web-Developers/README.md

 # HTML-CSS-and-Javascript-for-Web-Developers
-This contains the assignments for the Coursera course : HTML-CSS-and-Javascript-for-Web-Developers(Johns Hopkins University).
+This contains the assignments for the Coursera course : HTML CSS and Javascript for Web Developers(Johns Hopkins University).